 Handmade cosmetic products are wonderful, especially if made with natural ingredients.
 The market for them is growing and there are many small-scale, home-based producers out there giving consumers a wide choice.

 However, in order to sell cosmetic products (and this includes a wide range of products from soaps to balms, lotions to scrubs, bath bombs to serums etc) the producer MUST abide by a set of regulations, defined by law.
 The reason for this is public safety.
 The same legislative standards applies to imported products.
 The legislation in question was previously known as the Cosmetics Products (Safety) Regulations, since replaced by the new EU Regulation 1223/2009 (Cosmetics Regulation) which has been in force since 11 July 2013.
-It is legislation in force within the European Union.
+It is legislation in force within the European Union and it has been carried over into UK law post-Brexit.
 The regulations include:

 - The seller must hold a valid CPSR / CSA (Cosmetic Products Safety Report / Cosmetic Safety Assessment) for all products sold.
 This is issued by a certified cosmetic chemist and lays down strict rules to govern what ingredients are allowed in a product and their maximum percentages.
 They should be able to produce evidence of certification by an authorised safety assessor.
 This includes the sellers of boxed kits and even people who make a few ‘hobby’ items to sell at a simple event such as a school fête.
 These assessments are costly, so it will be those of us who are honest and determined to do things by the book who will have them.